ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 * `IMessageBusPublisher<TMessageType>` used to publish messages to the bus
 * `IMessageBusSubscriber<TMessageType>` used to subscribe to messages

+A message bus communicates using messages.
+A message can be a simple type like an `integer`, a `struct` or a `class`.

 Feel free to fork the project, make changes and send pull requests, report errors, suggestions, ideas, ask questions etc.

 ## Why?